KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 - `index` - The location of the data.
 - `value` - The contents of the new data.
 - `role` - In this context, the role here is used to tell views how they should handle data.
-The role here should be `Qt::EditRole`.
+The role here should be [Qt::EditRole](https://doc.qt.io/qt-6/qt.html#ItemDataRole-enum).

 The `role` parameter in this case is used to ensure `setData()` can be edited via user input (Qt::EditRole).
 Using `index`, we